-Students accepted into the SLU SON and nursing faculty have completed criminal background checks, urine drug screens, standard CDC required immunizations for healthcare providers and American Heart Association Basic Cardiac Life Support (BCLS) training.
-Clinical students/faculty are required to complete yearly education related to regulatory requirements of clinical agencies such as HIPPA, universal precautions and infection control, emergency preparedness, body mechanics, agespecific guidelines, abuse prevention and reporting, cultural diversity.
-These records are updated yearly as applicable and students/faculty undergo random urine drug screening.

-Students/faculty are required to immediately (within 24 hours) report any arrests or convictions to the SLUSON Department Head.
-Once aware of these infractions, the SLU SON will report incidents to LSBN as required.

-All students and faculty are randomly selected for drug screening and may also be subject to "for cause" screening.
+- Students understand and integrate LSBN rules and regulations in clinical practice.
+Additionally, as representatives of the SLU SON, students and faculty are in compliance with American Nurses Association's (ANA) Code of Ethics. - Students accepted into the SLU SON and nursing faculty have completed criminal background checks, urine drug screens, standard CDC required immunizations for healthcare providers and American Heart Association Basic Cardiac Life Support (BLS) training.
+Clinical students/faculty are required to complete yearly education related to regulatory requirements of clinical agencies such as HIPAA, universal precautions and infection control, emergency preparedness, body mechanics, age-specific guidelines, abuse prevention and reporting, and cultural diversity.
+These records are updated yearly as applicable and students/faculty undergo random urine drug screening. - Students are required to immediately (within 24 hours) report any arrests or convictions to the SLUSON Department Head.
+Once aware of these infractions, the SLU SON will report incidents to LSBN as required. - All students are randomly selected for drug screening and may also be subject to "for cause" screening.
 Any student suspected of abusing alcohol, drugs, or other illegal substances will be immediately subject to drug screening and removal from the clinical site.
-Disciplinary action procedures are outlined in the SLU SON Student Handbook drug screening policy.
+Refer to Drug Testing Policy within this handbook for information regarding disciplinary action procedures.

-Student and faculty records of these requirements are maintained at the Hammond or Baton Rouge Campus, as applicable, and provided in a confidential manner to clinical agencies as required.
-Course faculty is accountable for assuring that students meet all regulatory mandates and specific agencies requirements.
+Student records of these requirements are maintained at the Hammond or Baton Rouge Campus, as applicable, and provided in a confidential manner to clinical agencies as required.
+Course faculty is accountable for ensuring that students meet all regulatory mandates and specific agencies requirements.